Fix The ICMP Destination Port Unreachable Error Message

 This tutorial discusses the reasons for getting the ICMP error Destination Unreachable (Port Unreachable) and explains how to resolve this issue.

-At first, we check the meaning of the ICMP Error Reply Destination Port Unreachable.
+Sandeep Kumar asked the meaning of this ping reply in the comment section.
+So, we check the meaning of the ICMP Error Reply Destination Port Unreachable.

 What Does Destination Unreachable (Port Unreachable) Mean?